Join us in celebrating the 2014 Green Prize!

 Past winners of the Green Prize for Sustainable Literature: 2013 2012 2011 2010 2009 2008 2007

-CriteriaThe title must have been published in the United States in the 2012 calendar year.
+CriteriaThe title must have been published in the United States in the 2014 calendar year.
 The titles should reflect basic sustainability criteria:-Future and long-term oriented-Awareness of ecological and resource limits-Regional as well as global in scope-Cognizant that everything is interconnected-Concerned with creating diverse and balanced communities-Inclusive of social equality and well-being-Supportive of public involvement in community decisions-Promotes environmental, economic or social equity ideals-Published using sustainable practicesTitles are also judged on:-Effective presentation of material, including exceptional integration of text, illustration, and design-Distinctive literary quality-Originality of scholarship, including uniqueness of format or approach to the topic -Youth titles should be appropriate for children in grades K-12 and have potential for classroom useGreen Prize CommitteeBooks are judged by a panel of librarians, teachers, and local authorities on sustainability issues.Submission GuidelinesPublishers, authors, and the public are welcome to suggest candidates for the Prize, and may submit more than one title.
-Publishers and authors should send two copies of the book and a brief cover letter that includes contact information, and indicates how you learned about the Green Prize.Send submissions to:Nancy BenderSanta Monica Public Library601 Santa Monica Blvd.Santa Monica, CA 904012013 Submission DeadlineThe submission deadline was February 28, 2013.
+Publishers and authors should send two copies of the book and a brief cover letter that includes contact information, and indicates how you learned about the Green Prize.Send submissions to:Nancy BenderSanta Monica Public Library601 Santa Monica Blvd.Santa Monica, CA 904012015 Submission DeadlineThe submission deadline is March 1, 2015.

-2013 Green Prize Presentation DateThe Green Prize awards will be presented in September.
+2015 Green Prize Presentation DateThe Green Prize award winners will be announced in fall 2015.